-The Trustees have appointed an Audit Committee of three members consisting of, namely, Mr. Forbes, Ms. Monteith and Mr. Stewart.
+The Trustees have appointed an Audit Committee of three members consisting of, namely, Mr. Forbes, Ms. Monteith and Ms. Rooney.
 All of the members of the Committee are financially literate.
 The education and professional experience of each member of the Audit Committee relevant to the performance of his responsibilities on the Audit Committee is as follows:

-Mr. Forbes, Chair of the Audit Committee, has thirty years of corporate finance experience and was a Chief Financial Officer for three public companies, CT REIT, Primaris Retail REIT and Revenue Properties Company Ltd. He currently serves as Chair of the Audit Committee for Automotive Properties REIT, Primaris REIT and Flagship Communities REIT and was formerly a member of the CHC Student Housing Corp.
+Mr. Forbes, Chair of the Audit Committee, has thirty years of corporate finance experience and was a Chief Financial Officer for three public companies, CT REIT, Primaris Retail REIT and Revenue Properties Company Ltd. He currently serves as Chair of the Audit Committee for Primaris REIT and Flagship Communities REIT and was formerly Chair of the Automotive Properties REIT Audit Committee and a member of the CHC Student Housing Corp.
 Audit Committee.
 Mr. Forbes holds a Bachelor of Science degree from McMaster University and a Master of Business Administration degree from Queen's University.
 Mr. Forbes holds the Chartered Professional Accountant (CPA, CA) designation and completed the Chartered Director Program at the Directors College, McMaster University.